-12 A test blueprint is generally in the form of a matrix where the content categories (e.g., standards, objectives) to be tested are represented on one axis and the level of cognitive demand (in the form of process skills or depth of knowledge) required is represented on the other axis.
+8 A test blueprint is generally in the form of a matrix where the content categories (e.g., standards, objectives) to be tested are represented on one axis and the level of cognitive demand (in the form of process skills or depth of knowledge) required is represented on the other axis.
 The cells then document the number of test items or score points for each content category by each level of cognitive demand that can be expected to appear on the test.

-are intended to be on the same scale (often a vertical score scale), such mini-summative interim assessment designs are often used for evaluating student growth throughout the year.
-On the other hand, there is a substantial body of research indicating vertical scales are not necessary for documenting student progress.
-Many Task Force members indicated it is important for interim assessments to "predict" end-of-year summative assessment performance, and thought the mini-summative designs were the best way to meet this need.
-However, the technical facilitators (Martineau and Marion) pointed out it would be relatively easy to create prediction equations for almost any pair of reasonably well correlated assessments.
+hand, there is a substantial body of research indicating that vertical scales are not necessary for documenting student progress.
+Many Task Force members indicated that it is important for interim assessments to "predict" end-of-year summative assessment performance, and thought that the mini-summative designs were the best way to meet this need.
+However, the technical facilitators (Martineau and Marion) pointed out that it would be relatively easy to create prediction equations for almost any pair of reasonably well correlated assessments.

 Task Force members were intrigued by having a set of modules, tied to key aspects of grade-level content, as the potential interim assessment design.
-In order to keep costs in check, the modules would be focused on a limited number of the major concepts of the discipline (e.g., 3-5 modules) and designed so districts could administer the modules when and where they fit best within each district's curriculum.
+In order to keep costs in check, the modules would be focused on a limited number of the major concepts of the discipline (e.g., 3-5 modules) and designed so that districts could administer the modules when and where they fit best within each district's curriculum.
 The modules offer promise for providing feedback to educators and students on more narrowly-specified sets of knowledge and skills than the broader set of content associated with a mini-summative design.
 See Appendix D for a pictorial representation and detailed explanation of the different designs.
 Such modules could also effectively serve an auditing function for district assessments, which should be designed to measure similar knowledge and skills.
 Finally, a modular approach to interim assessment offers the potential for simultaneously reducing the time associated with the summative assessment and generating more instructionally-useful information for educators, because it could eliminate the need for "subscores" on the summative assessment.
 Because this possibility may seem counterintuitive, additional explanation is provided in Appendix E.